Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_SELECT.md

 Certain SQL engines don't accept batches at all.
 No semicolons.
 It's up to the user to submit statements one at a time.
 The user may be code in another engine, such as a Python interpreter connecting to the SQL interpreter over TCP/IP.

+> @TODO: move this into sync/async article

 Certain SQL engines only allow one connection at a time, such as SQLite locally.
 Most are multi-session: each connection is over separate TCP/IP forms a session, where statements and batches are submitted sequentially.
 If statements must be executed in parallel, the user must do this over a different session, which requires a different network connection. **Sessions are always sequential, one statement at a time.**

+Sequential means synchronous, serial, and blocking.
+(Each word means a slightly different thing in CS, but here they're the same.)
+The session/connection is completely occupied until the batch is complete.
+Within a batch, each statement waits for the previous statement.

 Some newer SQL engines are HTTP-over-TCP/IP.
 These typically take one statement at a time in the form of a single HTTP request, i.e. no sessions with batches.
 This varies by product vendor.

-For example, AWS Athena has a very stateful REST-ful API where you `prepare` statements and can `store` them prior to executing.
+For an asynchronous example, AWS Athena has a very stateful REST-ful API where you `prepare` statements and can `store` them prior to executing.
 AWS Athena is completely asynchronous and non-blocking: it takes `start` and `stop` requests for statements.
 The UI in the AWS Console wraps sequential execution around this.

 ## Read-Only
 `SELECT` statements are read-only commands that have to be executed whole.
 They're atomic; i.e. there's no way to break them into smaller pieces without changing their meaning.